-Your favorite bakery-style muffin gets an upgrade with tangy sourdough starter, fresh blueberries and the heady scent of lemon zest and vanilla extract.
-So moist and fluffy, with the perfect crunchy top!
+Your favorite bakery-style muffin, upgraded with tangy sourdough starter (discard or active), fresh blueberries, and bright lemon zest with vanilla.
+Moist and fluffy inside, with a perfectly crunchy top.
 Let the batter rest overnight and bake fresh in the morning.
-Yes, really...
+Yes, really!

 Why You’ll Love This Recipe